 I volunteered in the 5th grade a few weeks ago for a really great program run by volunteer moms called Understanding Our Differences.
-I believe we purchase curriculum from a Newton based non-profit with the same name which was started by a Newton parent with a special needs child.
+I believe we purchase a curriculum from a Newton-based non-profit with the same name which was started by a Newton parent with a special needs child.
 It’s basically sensitivity training for grades 3 through 5, possibly even younger.

 Understanding Our Differences Makes a Difference

 Understanding Our Differences sponsored author R. J. Palacio of Wonder as well to speak at our local high school as well and I run into them on Twitter.
 Small world, isn’t it?

 I am not a coordinator.
 I just show to help run the breakout sessions.
 This was the final session for the 5th graders and we combined in two units that day: Physical Disabilities and Autism Spectrum Disorders, focusing on Asperger’s Syndrome.

 It took about 2 1/2 hours to do both units.
 There is a presentation by the mom coordinator who gives an overview of the unit.
 This is followed by a short film and then hands-on break-out sessions.
 The final piece is having Special Need high school students present as a panel.
 They each will have a short speech and then take questions.
 It’s really amazing to have those high school kids present.
 It brings it all home in a really meaningful way.